Iran tightens grip on internet freedom | DW | 15.02.2022

 "When Iran imposes censorship on the people, it shows how much it fears the power of the people on social media.
 The regime understands that people can show the real face of Iran to the world through social media," Masih Alinejad, an exiled Iranian human rights campaigner, told DW.

-According to warnings issued by Iranian officials, sending videos to Alinejad could lead to the sender serving a jail sentence of up to 10 years in Iran.
+According to warnings issued by Iranian officials, anyone sending videos to Alinejad could end up serving a jail sentence of up to 10 years in Iran.

 During the one-week internet shutdown in 2019, some of the regime's online arms, both inside and outside the country, tried to justify the blackout and to divert attention away from the demonstrations.